 Supporting Recovery in Rural Appalachia

 The challenge to connect service providers across the ecosystem with each other is compounded for rural communities.
-In Appalachia, where more than 2.5 million people live in a rural area, mapping opportunities for people in recovery to receive career support is critical.
+In Appalachia, where more than 2.5 million people live in rural areas, opportunities for people in recovery to receive career support is critical.

 “Recovery housing is one of the most effective responses [to SUD], in part because it can exist and thrive even in small, rural locations,” Sheridan said.
 “However, it is not widely or uniformly available throughout the region.
-Mapping will facilitate resource planning, including the identification of the high-need areas that are most under-served.”
+Mapping facilitates resource planning, including the identification of the high-need areas.”